gs-gs/svc-examples/README.md

 **Problem**: Can't view files
 **Solution**: Ensure the JSON files are valid.
 The viewer will show an error message if the JSON is malformed.

+**Problem**: `catalog.json` doesn't auto-load **Solution**: Make sure you're serving the directory with a web server (not opening the HTML file directly).
+The auto-loading feature requires HTTP access to work due to browser security restrictions.